-On vehicles manufactured as of August 2015, the VIN is stamped on the chassis and can be seen by removing the sill panel on the front passenger door by gently prying it upward using a flat-bladed tool.
+Stamped on the chassis under the sill panel on the rear passenger door.
+To remove the sill panel, gently pry it upward using a flat-bladed tool.

 Note: The VIN was not stamped on the chassis on vehicles manufactured between approximately June 2, 2016 and Feb 28, 2017.